×

 When we asked people what advice they would give someone preparing to move to Vietnam, they said:

 "Expats planning to retire in Vietnam should research their visa options, as different types of visas are available for expatriates depending on their particular situation.
 They should also consider learning some Vietnamese, as this will improve their ability to travel and interact with the local people.
 Expats should also familiarise themselves with the local customs in Vietnam, as this will help them to adapt and integrate better into the local culture.
 Furthermore, it is important to consider the cost of living in Vietnam, as this can vary greatly from city to city.
-Finally, it is recommended to get health insurance coverage in Vietnam, as this will help ensure that any medical bills incurred during their stay will be covered," said one person in Vietnam.
+Finally, it is recommended to get health insurance coverage in Vietnam, as this will help ensure that any medical bills incurred during their stay will be covered," remarked one member in Vietnam.

 Get Quote